fmalmeida/MpGAP/docs/config.rst

      * This parameter tells the pipeline to also try Nanopolish.
      *
      * This parameter loads the directory where all the nanopore FAST5 files are stored.
-     * If this parameter is set, the pipeline is able to execute the polishing step with nanopolish
+     * If this parameter is set, the pipeline is able to execute the polishing step with nanopolish.
-     * for longreads-only assembly type.
      */
           nanopolish_fast5Path = ''